prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 ### App controlled HD subPath

-allows to use other parameters for under the app control
+allows to use other parameters under the app control
 ex: version, username, ...

 ### Account index